 • Secure the straps firmly enough to hold the splint in place without cutting in or causing discomfort

-• The splint should feel supportive and comfortable — not tight or pressing on any bony area
+• The splint should feel supportive and comfortable.
+It should not feel tight or press on any bony area

 • If your splint has a specific position it needs to hold your wrist or fingers in, make sure that position is achieved before fastening the straps

-If you are unsure whether your splint is on correctly, contact the clinic and we can check at your next appointment.
+If you are unsure whether your splint is on correctly, contact the clinic and we can advise and check it.

 When to wear your splint